lachok/nodejs-rock-paper-scissors/README.md

 }
 ```

-As soon as there are at least two clients, each client will receive an 'init' message
+As soon as there are at least two clients, each client will receive an 'init' message.

-message:
+Message:
 ```
 name: 'init'
 data:
     interval: TIME_UNTIL_NEXT_GAME_IN_SECONDS
 ```

-example:
+Example:
 ```javascript
 function handleMessage(event) {
 	var message = JSON.parse(event.data)